Semantic Parsing with Candidate Expressions for Knowledge Base Question Answering: Vitae

 \subsection{Node Classes}

 Our grammar defines node classes for actions in \(\ActSetCom\) and \(\ActSetNlt\).
 The node classes for actions in \(\ActSetCom\) are manually specified \Crefp{tab:kqapro-grammar-part-1,tab:kqapro-grammar-part-2,tab:overnight-grammar-part-1,tab:overnight-grammar-part-2}.
 The node classes for actions in \(\ActSetNlt\) are converted from the natural language tokens of a seq2seq PLM by using a few rules.
+Exceptionally, the special node class \(\lfexpr{program}\), which is used only to initialize an intermediate representation, does not yield a corresponding action, and the special rule \(\reduceact\) does not originate from any node class.